browserengineering/book/book/text.md

 `y`.
 Try removing the multiplier: you'll see that the text is harder to read because the lines are too close together.[^11] Instead, it is common to add "line spacing" or "leading"[^12] between lines.
-The 25% line spacing is a normal amount.
+The 25% line spacing is a typical amount.

 [^11]: Designers say the text is too "tight".